If the benefits of physical activity are legion, so are the reasons for avoiding it. We've got suggestions for adding some to your day.

 Easy to avoid

 We have to eat, so following nutritional advice is a matter of making choices.
-Swap out the trans for the unsaturated fats.
+Swap out saturated fats for healthy oils.
 Eat whole grains instead of refined carbohydrates.

 But in this day and age, many (perhaps most) people don't need to be physically active unless they choose to be.
 And most evidence suggests that the choice of the kind of activity is far less important than whether to be active at all.
-About half of adult Americans don't meet one of the most oft-cited guidelines, which calls for 30 minutes of moderate-intensity activity (a fast walking pace) most days of the week — and you can accumulate that total in bouts of 10 to 15 minutes.
-The number of hard-core nonexercisers has stayed pretty stable since the late 1980s.
+About half of adult Americans don't meet one of the most oft-cited guidelines, which calls for at least 30 minutes of moderate-intensity activity (a fast walking pace) most days of the week — and you can accumulate that total in bouts of 10 to 15 minutes.
 About a quarter of American adults say they devote none of their free time to active pursuits.

 Clearly some of us are less athletic than others — and some unathletic individuals were simply born that way.
 Twin studies suggest that about half of the difference in physical activity among people is probably inherited.
 And researchers are making headway in identifying particular genes that may influence how we respond to physical exertion.
 For example, they've identified some of the genes responsible for variation in the beta-agonist receptors in the lungs.
 How your lungs and heart react to strenuous exercise depends, in part, on those receptors.